IMG 2176

 Charlotte is a 2nd year Occupational Therapy student.
 She recently spent 6 weeks undertaking an Occupational Therapy placement in Tanzania with a peer from the university.
 Collectively they managed to raise nearly £1000 towards the cost of the placement through their incredible fundraising.

 At the end of our first year of university, we were informed about undertaking an overseas Occupational Therapy placement.
-With the opportunity to travel somewhere new and understand the differences between the NHS and paid healthcare services, I knew instantly that I would regret it if I didn’t sign myself up!
+With the opportunity to travel somewhere new and understand the differences between the NHS and paid healthcare services, I knew instantly that I would regret it if I didn’t sign up!

 My first impression of the hospital was that is was massive!
 It was like a village.
 The OT departments were dotted around the hospital - including physical health, paediatrics and psychiatry.
 Compared to back at home in the UK, the occupational therapy rooms were very small, often filled with patients awaiting OT treatment.